MsmartControl/MsmartControl/README.md

 - 👋 Hi, I’m @MsmartControl
-- 👀 I’m interested in ...
-Shoe phones
+- 👀 I’m interested in ... espionage
 - 🌱 I’m currently learning ...
 How to program apps for shoe phones
 - 💞️ I’m looking to collaborate on ...
 Apps for shoe phones
 - 📫 How to reach me ...
 Via my shoe phone